Scotia 55+ Games Society was formed in November of 2003

 Our games are open to those with disabilities in fact they are most welcome.
 As an example we had two blind cribbage players in our 2007 games.

 The biggest obstacle we now face both at the Canada Games and our own Provincial games is the cost to participants.
 It is our goal to reduce this cost and we are well on our way in reaching this goal.
-We have been very fortunate in Nova Scotia in that we have received grants from the Nova Scotia Department of Seniors and also the Nova Scotia Department of Health and Wellness, they have been very sup portative of our effort and continue to do so, we do however recognize that their support cannot go on indefinitely and we have to begin steps now to become self supportive.
-Beginning with the 2013 Nova Scotia 55+ Games we are planning to introduce memberships to all participants.
-Initially this also will increase the cost of attending however in the long run memberships are necessary if we are going to attract sponsorship which in itself will eventually lead to reduced costs to all participants.
-Also at the present time we are in the process of applying for ‘charitable status’ for our society through the Federal Government, once received, which we fully expect, will then allow us to actively pursue corporate sponsorship and offer tax receipts.
+We have been very fortunate in Nova Scotia in that we have received grants from the Nova Scotia Department of Seniors and we have now received ‘charitable status’ for our society which means we can now give tax receipts for any sponsorship funding we receive.
 Although participants now receive much for their registration fee in the form of banquet subsidization, entertainment, some meals etc we still have a long way to go .
 It is our goal to make our games accessible to all Nova Scotians and not just to those who can afford to go and for those that choose to attend the Canada 55+ games hopefully some financial help will be available in the near future.

 In short, our goal is to provide the